AshbyDodd

 Drumfolk at DC’s Arena Stage [Must-See Theater]

-Drumfolk is a partnership between DC’s Arena Stage and Step Afrika!
-Through song, drumming, and stepping, the story illustrates that although they may be stripped of their drums, freedoms, and rights, the black people will always endure through a shared culture and history.
-It is a beautiful, provocative and joyful production that will leave you breathless by the end.
-I am so glad I got to see this show, and I urge anyone in the DC area to do the same!
+Drumfolk is a partnership between Arena Stage and Step Afrika!
+Through song, drumming, and stepping, the story illustrates that although they may be stripped of their drums, freedoms, and rights, black people will always endure through a shared culture and history.
+It is a beautiful, provocative, and joyful production that will leave you breathless by the end.
+I am so glad I got to see this show, and I urge anyone in the Washington, DC area to do the same!

 Electrifying percussive dance fused with contemporary art forms fuels Step Afrika!’s latest production, Drumfolk, inspired by the Stono Rebellion of 1739 and the Negro Act of 1740 in South Carolina.
 State laws mandated that enslaved Africans could not assemble or use their drums which were used to signal the uprising.
 They took away the drums, but they could not stop the beat.
 This is the rich story of a movement that could not be stopped and transformed African American culture from then to the present day.
 The immersive production will be the first of three as part of a multi-year collaborative partnership between Step Afrika! and Arena Stage.